nagorebravo/AFC_FactOReS/README.md

 - **Resulting filename:** `unique_claims_qs_context_50_formatted_per_line.jsonl`

 ### 2.3.
 Perform Stance and Veracity Prediction
 Run stance and veracity prediction on the formatted dataset.
+For experiments with **AVeriTeC**, we use the baseline development split (`dev.json`) provided by the authors.
+The file is available in the official [AVeriTeC repository (HuggingFace)](chenxwh/AVeriTeC).
 (`python src/veracity/veracity_prediction_pydantic.py --dataset_type [factores or averitec] [--few_shot] [--useStance]`)

 ### 2.4.
 Evaluate obtained predictions: dev.json files of each dataset are the gold datasets.